The Patent Application Process Explained

-- the Australian Patent Office can conduct a search on your application to determine if your invention is patentable
+- the Australian Patent Office can conduct a search on your application to assess if your invention is patentable

 Do not publicly disclose your invention before filing your first patent application.
 Even accidental disclosures can invalidate patent protection.

-Rest assured that patent attorneys are bound by client-attorney privilege and will regard discussions with you as strictly confidential.
+Patent attorneys are bound by client-attorney privilege and will treat discussions with you as strictly confidential.

 Step 2 – File an international PCT patent application

 The PCT application (Patent Cooperation Treaty) is an international-style application which keeps your patent protection pending in 150+ countries for another 18 months.

 The PCT application is a cost-effective way to keep countries open to patent protection while you determine which ones to commercialise and secure protection in.